muhammadhamzaali077/python-refreshers/class_07/README.md

 if user_height >= 48:
     print("You can ride")
 else:
-    print("You can't ride")
+    print("You can not ride")
 ```

 Output:
 ```
-You can't ride
+You can not ride
 ```